-Barbed wire and electric fencing are obviously so popularly used because of their impenetrable protection.
-It helps deter thieves and keep your belongings or livestock safely on your land.
+Barbed wire and electric fencing are obviously so popularly used because of the protection they offer.
+These fences keep your livestock safely on your land while also keeping predators and other wild animals out.
 But which type of fencing is better suited for you?
 Let’s compare:

 Barbed Wire Fencing

-Versatile: Seen on both residential and commercial properties to prevent robbers.
+Versatile: Seen on both residential and commercial properties to keep animals where they should be.